Requirements

 Overview

 FAR 6.303-1 outlines the requirements for justifying and approving contract actions that do not provide for full and open competition, such as sole source contracts or contracts resulting from unsolicited proposals.
 The regulation mandates that contracting officers must prepare a written justification, certify its accuracy, and obtain the necessary approvals before proceeding, except in specific urgent circumstances.
-For 8(a) sole-source contracts exceeding $25 million, additional steps include public disclosure of the justification.
-Technical and requirements personnel must provide accurate supporting data, and justifications can be made on an individual or class basis, with specific documentation requirements for each contract action.
+For sole-source 8(a) contracts exceeding $30 million, additional justification, higher-level approval, and public disclosure are required.
+Technical and requirements personnel must provide accurate supporting data for these justifications.
+Justifications can be made on an individual or class basis, but class justifications require careful documentation to ensure each contract action falls within their scope.
 In urgent situations under 6.302-2, justifications may be completed after award if pre-award preparation would cause unreasonable delay.

 Key Rules

-- Technical staff must provide and certify accurate data to support non-competitive recommendations.
+- Technical and requirements personnel must provide and certify accurate data for justifications.

-- Justifications can be for individual contracts or a class of actions, but each contract must be documented as within scope.
+- Justifications may be individual or class-based, but class justifications require each contract action to be documented as within scope.

-- For urgent acquisitions under 6.302-2, justifications may be completed after award if necessary.
+- Justifications for urgent acquisitions may be prepared after award if pre-award preparation would cause unreasonable delay.

 Responsibilities